Last Updated on March 22, 2023 by Jorian

 If your Keurig coffee maker keeps shutting off while brewing or descaling, it might be a sign that it’s time for a thorough cleaning.

-I wrote a descaling guide for every newer Keurig model:
+Here’s a descaling guide for various newer Keurig models:

 - How to descale your Keurig K-Supreme